 So, overall, federal regulations do not have an issue with people adopting e-bikes instead of cars to move around cities.

 You must figure out the state laws that govern the use of e-bikes.
-Some states also insist on cyclists of e-bikes to use helmets.
+Some states also insist that cyclists of e-bikes use helmets.

 Overall, there aren’t any states that ban the use of e-bikes on roadways.
 However, many states prohibit the use of e-bikes on bike paths and nature trails.